folio-org/stripes/doc/dev-guide.md

 A module is presented as an [NPM package](https://en.wikipedia.org/wiki/Npm_(software)).
 In addition to [the usual information in its `package.json`](https://docs.npmjs.com/files/package.json), a Stripes module must provide a `stripes` entry containing metadata describing the module and providing information that stripes-core can use to implement aspects of its functionality.

-When a user enters an application module, its top-level component -- usually `index.js` is executed, and whatever it exports is invoked as a React component.
+When a user enters an application module, its top-level component -- usually `index.js` is executed, and whatever it exports is invoked as a React component with the `actAs` prop set to "app".
 When a user enters a settings module or the settings of an application module, that same component is invoked, but now the `actAs` prop will be set to "settings".
+Other module types are similarly reflected in `actAs`.

 #### The package-file `stripes` entry